secretstartups/handbook/channel-marketing/index.html.md

 **Alliances Marketing Team**

-*   **Lisa Rom**: Senior Alliances Marketing Manager, Lisa will be focusing on supporting our alliances marketing initiatives
+*   **Gabby Chorny**: Senior Alliances Marketing Manager, Gabby will be focusing on supporting our alliances marketing initiatives

 *   **Lindsey Lopez**:  Alliances Marketing Manager, Lindsey will be focusing on supporting our alliances marketing initiatives